lh3/bwa/README-alt.md

 depending on whether the hit lands on an ALT contig or not.
 BWA-MEM then reports alignments and assigns mapQ following these two rules:

-1. The original mapQ of a non-ALT hit is computed across non-ALT hits only.
-   The reported mapQ of an ALT hit is computed across all hits.
+1. The mapQ of a non-ALT hit is computed across non-ALT hits only.
+The mapQ of an ALT hit is computed across all hits.

 2. If there are no non-ALT hits, the best ALT hit is outputted as the primary alignment.
 If there are both ALT and non-ALT hits, non-ALT hits will be